ArmSoM/documentation/docs/main/ArmSoM Product/cm7s.md

 # ArmSoM-CM7s Product Introduction

-Let's get to know the ArmSoM-CM7s in 5 minutes
+Let's get to know the ArmSoM-CM7s and ArmSoM-CM7s-IO in 5 minutes

-## Introduction
+## CM7s Introduction

 **ArmSoM-CM7s Core Board: compact in size, powerful in performance, built specifically for deep embedded scenarios.**
 The board comes with the Rockchip RK3588S 8-core 64-bit flagship processor (4×Cortex-A76 @ 2.4GHz + 4×Cortex-A55 @ 1.8GHz), built on an advanced 8nm process, offering great computing power and excellent energy efficiency.
 It features an ARM Mali-G610 high-performance GPU, fully compatible with OpenGL ES 3.2, OpenCL 2.2, and Vulkan 1.2 graphics APIs.
 It also has a powerful 6 TOPS NPU, supporting INT4/INT8/INT16 mixed-precision computing, easily handling edge AI inference.